mamoore1440/DS202/README.md

 * It is important to note that my and Polina Semenova's Midterm will be different.<br>

 ### Hosting
-All `.rmd` files (R markdown) were knit into `.html files`.
+All `.rmd` files (R markdown) were knit into `.html` files.
 These files are hosted on github and the links for HW, Midterm, and the Exam are below.

 * Homework
   * [Homework 2](https://mamoore1440.github.io/DS202/Homework/Homework%202/Homework-2.html)